 In total, the workplace is responsible for around 120,000 deaths a year, according to a new study.
-We also know that our work environments can cause us stress as well, which can really impact our mental health.
-Many people think that mental heath issues are unrelated to our physical health, but that is not true.
+We also know that our work environments can cause us to stress as well, which can really impact our mental health.
+Many people think that mental health issues are unrelated to our physical health, but that is not true.

 The physiological effects of stress on our blood chemistry, cholesterol levels, metabolic functioning, and our immune system are real and dangerous.

-This articles states that, despite the evidence that our workplaces are causing detrimental health effects, OSHA and other agencies “have done little to address the psychological risks so prevalent in contemporary workplaces, beyond extensively documenting their existence and toll.”
+This article states that, despite the evidence that our workplaces are causing detrimental health effects, OSHA and other agencies “have done little to address the psychological risks so prevalent in contemporary workplaces, beyond extensively documenting their existence and toll.”

 So, they know about them, but they do not want to take steps to prevent them.

 Do you know what to do if your workplace has affected your mental health?

 At Koszdin, Fields & Sherry, we want to help when you need a Los Angeles workplace mental health attorney.
 We will work with you to ensure you are treated fairly.

 Work is one of the leading causes of stress.
 Most of us already know that, but this goes beyond simply being annoyed at your job.
 For many, the workplace can be the cause of serious mental health illnesses that need to be treated.
 Some of the causes of work stress can be:

 - Long work hours

 - Poor management